Considering a side hustle as an Instacart driver?

 Wait, I Can’t Just Shop When I Feel Like It?

-With Instacart, you set your schedule and work the hours you chose.
+But in other locations, Instacart requests you set your schedule and work the hours you choose.
 Drivers only receive potential orders through the app during your set hours.

 Normally orders will pop up at least 30 minutes before their scheduled start time.
 You can choose to accept them or pass on them.
 You might pass on an order because of the distance involved, the number of items, or pay earned.